crysxd/shared-firebase-preferences/README.md

 [![](https://jitpack.io/v/crysxd/SharedFirebasePreferences.svg)](https://jitpack.io/#crysxd/SharedFirebasePreferences)

 # About
-A implementation of SharePreferences which syncs with Firebase database to keep your SharedPreferences in sync between multiple devices of one user and/or to back them up for app re-installs!
+A implementation of SharedPreferences which syncs with Firebase database to keep your SharedPreferences in sync between multiple devices of one user and/or to back them up for app re-installs!

 The usage is pretty simple and straight forward if you have ever worked with SharedPreferences.
 You can also easily use them with PreferenceFragment.